PheenYT/customcomms/README.md

 Job based anti metagaming custom comms for StarwarsRP, can be expanded to MilitaryRP

-!
-This hasn't been tested on an open server or with multiple people. !
+Has been tested with 2 people!

 Depends on DarkRP!